gyorilab/mira/docs/index.md

 Users can use the `add_parameter` method which is a template model instance method that adds a parameter to the template model.
-The only required parameter is the id the parameter.
+The only required parameter is the id of the parameter.

 ```python
 from mira.examples.sir import sir